 Whether you’re attending a business meeting with your employer or a client you are seeking to impress, it is always important to dress for success.
-Yet when trying to decide how to dress up for business meetings, men and women find the process stressful.
+There are a lot of things to worry about when it comes to meetings, including organizing meetings, preparing for meetings, and writing out meeting agendas, and yet, when trying to decide how to dress up for business meetings, men and women find the process stressful.

 Since business meetings can be formal or informal, knowing what to wear can mean the difference between a successful meeting or one that is filled with awkwardness and less-than-stellar results.
 If you need some tips regarding what to wear to a business meeting, here are some important details to always keep in mind.

 Communicating Dress Codes for Meetings

 For important meetings with clients, it may be a good idea to have two meeting agendas: one with the client and one with your internal team.
 Prior to the meeting, its recommended to send a separate meeting agenda to your team only to with details needed for the meeting that a client shouldn’t see.
 This agenda should include guidance on the appropriate dress code for a meeting.
 For more tips on meeting agendas read this post how to write meeting agendas.

 If you are attending a business casual meeting, confusion can run rampant when it comes to business meeting outfits.
 While at some companies this can mean jeans, t-shirts, and sneakers for everyone, other companies may still expect you to show up in a conservative suit.
 Thus, men and women should follow these general rules described below.

 - Tops: Simple is best–look to patterned blouses, chiffon shirts, and maybe a blazer.